 She was at peace.
 Or so she told herself.

-The night was cool as the air carried the scent of fresh earth and dampened leaves of fall.
-[Name] sat on the engawa, arms resting against her knees while she watched the gentle ripples of her pond.
+It was a cool night, the air carrying its familiar breeze of wood and pine, dampening leaves of the fall season.
+There again, she sat on the engawa, arms resting against her knees as she watched the gentle ripples of her pond.

 Not restless.